 Would you recommend undertaking a course with the University of Plymouth, and why?

 I always recommend Plymouth to people who are looking for a university to attend.
 It’s in a beautiful location (I spent many days by the sea), and it is also very homely as most of the campuses and halls are close together.
 Coming from a small town, this was something that made me want to go to Plymouth.

 After doing a placement through the University I decided that teaching was the route I wanted to take.

-Listen to Charlotte Dunn talking in the House at the University of Plymouth about her studies and subsequent career after her degree.
+Charlotte Dunn talking in The House at the University of Plymouth about her studies and subsequent career.